 Excludes gestational diabetes; age-standardized to the 1991 Canadian population

 Figure 9.
-Prevalence of diabetes in First Nations adults in the Atlantic by gender and age group
+Prevalence of diabetes in First Nations adults in the Atlantic by gender and age group adults in the Atlantic compared to other Canadian studies

 Figure 10.
 Type of diabetes reported by First Nations adults (n=221)